British airlines skirt Russia as the fallout from Ukraine widens | Business

 Virgin Atlantic and British Airways both began routing flights around Russian airspace on Friday after London and Moscow banned each other's airlines in tit-for-tat retaliation over Russia's invasion of Ukraine.
 While the extent of the longer-term fallout from the attack was unclear, airlines have been asking Anchorage Airport in Alaska about capacity, harking back to Cold War days when it was a popular refuelling hub for jets barred from Soviet airspace.

-Virgin Atlantic and British Airways both began routing flights around Russian airspace on Friday after London and Moscow banned each other's airlines in tit-for-tat retaliation over Russia's invasion of Ukraine.

-While the extent of the longer-term fallout from the attack was unclear, airlines have been asking Anchorage Airport in Alaska about capacity, harking back to Cold War days when it was a popular refuelling hub for jets barred from Soviet airspace.
 Beyond the closing of airspace over and around the conflict zone, airlines, lessors and manufacturers were all assessing the growing risks of doing business with Russia as Western nations slapped sanctions on companies, banks and individuals.
+U.S. carrier Delta Air Lines Inc said on Friday it had suspended its codesharing service with Russia's Aeroflot , effective immediately.

 "It will be more difficult for investors to accept portfolios of aircraft assets containing Russian airlines.
 Nobody wants to take Russian risk today," aviation adviser Bertrand Grabowski said, adding that fears included a lack of insurance coverage.
 Ukrainian President Volodymyr Zelenskiy vowed to stay in Kyiv as his troops battled Russian invaders closing in on the capital on Friday in the biggest attack on a European state since World War Two.